Know Your Traffic Signals

 How can I have a reduced speed sign installed on my street?

 Before the Municipality considers implementing a reduced speed zone on any given street(s), Road Maintenance carries out a study to determine the volume of traffic as well as the prevailing vehicle speeds.
 Other factors include operating speed, collisions, roadway geometry, adjacent land uses and pedestrian activity.
-If the requirements are met, staff will typically recommend the change, which must then be approved by the local Community Council.
+If the requirements are met, staff will typically recommend the change, which must then be approved by Council.

 What does "traffic calming" mean?